TGITS/docker-compose-examples/mongodb-docker-compose-examples/README.md

 In all cases you need to have a container engine compatible with docker and `docker compose` available in the command line.

-With MongoDB, on the container, [MongoDB Shell](https://www.mongodb.com/try/download/shell) is available.
-However, you can install it directly on your laptop to access any MongoDB instance accessible on your network if you wish so.
+On the container with the [MongoDB](https://www.mongodb.com/) database engine, there is also [MongoDB Shell](https://www.mongodb.com/try/download/shell).
+However, you can install it directly on your PC to access any MongoDB instances accessible on your network if you wish so.

 You can also install and use [Compass](https://www.mongodb.com/products/tools/compass).
-Compass is graphical client to connect to MongoDB instances.
+Compass is a graphical client to connect to MongoDB instances.

 ## Running the containers with the MongoDB instance